CivicVision/civicvision.github.io/source/blog/en/2015-06-02-mapping-with-d3.html.markdown

   - Creating a choroplet map
   - adding labels

-Creating maps with d3 is really simple and only a few lines of code.
 Here is one example of a simple map from a geojson:

 ```js